apollo

 About Betatrop Tablet

 Betatrop Tablet is used to treat hypertension (high blood pressure).
-Hypertension is a medical condition in which the blood exerts high pressure (force exerted by circulating blood) against blood vessels' walls.
-This condition makes the heart work harder to pump blood into the whole body.
-Hypertension can cause severe health complications, including stroke, heart failure, heart attack, and kidney failure.
+Hypertension is a condition in which the blood exerts high pressure (force exerted by circulating blood) against the walls of blood vessels.

 Do not stop taking Betatrop Tablet without consulting your doctor since it may worsen your condition and increase the risk of future heart problems.
-Inform your doctor if you are suffering from kidney, liver, heart diseases, diabetes, gout, and asthma.
-Please tell your doctor if you are taking any other medicines or have any allergic reactions to Betatrop Tablet .
-Reducing the amount of table salt (sodium chloride) in your food often relieves the body's swelling.
-Do not eat grapefruit or drink grapefruit juice while you're taking Betatrop Tablet .
-It can make side effects worse.
 If you are pregnant or breastfeeding, please tell your doctor so that the dosage of Betatrop Tablet can be prescribed accordingly.
+Reduce the amount of table salt (sodium chloride) in your diet.

 Uses of Betatrop Tablet